spacetelescope/jwst/docs/jwst/stpipe/user_step.rst

 assignment is as follows:

     1. Value specified on the command-line: ``strun step.asdf --par=value_that_will_be_used``
-    2. Value found in the user-specified configuration file
+    2. Value found in the user-specified parameter file
-    3. CRDS-retrieved configuration
+    3. CRDS-retrieved parameter reference
     4. ``Step``-coded default, determined by the parameter definition ``Step.spec``

 For pipelines, if a pipeline parameter file specifies a value for a step in the